philterd/philter/README.md

 To run Philter:

-Philter encrypts sensitive data at rest and requires a base64-encoded 32-byte (AES-256) key supplied via the `PHILTER_ENCRYPTION_KEY` environment variable.
-Generate one and export it before starting the containers:

 ```
-export PHILTER_ENCRYPTION_KEY=$(openssl rand -base64 32)
-docker compose build
+./compose.sh
-docker compose up
+./compose.sh up
 ```

-Keep this key safe and use the same value across restarts and instances.
-Philter will refuse to start if it is missing or not a valid 32-byte key.
+`compose.sh` passes its arguments through to `docker compose`, defaulting to `build`.

+Philter encrypts sensitive data at rest with a base64-encoded 32-byte (AES-256) key, supplied as `PHILTER_ENCRYPTION_KEY`.
+The script generates one into `.env` the first time it runs and reuses it afterwards.
+Keep that key safe and use the same value across restarts and instances: Philter refuses to start without it, and data encrypted with it cannot be recovered if the key is lost or changed.

+To manage the key yourself, put it in `.env` or export `PHILTER_ENCRYPTION_KEY`, and run `docker compose` directly.

 Once the containers are running, you can submit text to Philter's API for redaction (using the default API key `default`):